- On this page

 In principle, data privacy and data security deserve the attention of the management.
 Therefore, they should give the topic top priority and assume responsibility for it.

 More specifically, who in the company should assume what additional responsibility?

 Companies have to define new responsibilities, e.g., in corporate communications, IT, purchasing, and the legal department – The additional responsibilities are required due to, for example, new concepts such as privacy by design, and can touch upon criminal law

-In order to implement and continuously monitor the new obligations, a company will have to define new responsibilities in various areas:
+In order to implement and continuously monitor the new obligations, a company has to define new responsibilities in various areas:

 - in corporate communications for the maintenance of the data privacy statement, website support, or marketing communications

 - in IT for ensuring data security or controlling data flows when using externally hosted systems